nemegyeb/haskell-convert/README.md

 # haskell-convert
 Convert between .hs and .lhs files

-Bash, zip and the GNU Coreutils are required
+Bash and the GNU Coreutils are required

 If you don't have permition to run, simply execute: